ler.gw_source_population.cbc_source_parameter_distribution

 a_2

-spin_2 of the compact binary
+spin of the secondary compact binary

 luminosity_distance